smillerr/fs-open-part0/README.md

 ### Description:

 Create a diagram depicting the situation where the user creates a new note using the single-page version of the app.

+You can find the solution on the file exercise06.md on this repo.